Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: Background and Preparations

 \subsection{The ``relevant approximation" property}

+To establish finite determinacy we should resolve the condition $gz=z+w$, $g\in G$.
+In most cases this is a (finite) system of equations.
+First one looks for an order-by-order solution (modulo the powers of the maximal ideal).
+Then one tries to establish an ordinary solution for these equations.

-For the criteria in the next subsection we need the ``relevant approximation property of the ring $R$".
-The particular property depends on the type of equations participating in the condition $gz=z+w$, $g\in G$.
-While the general theory is developed in \cite{Belitski-Kerner}, for the subgroups of $G_{lr}$ we need only two types of approximation property: \bee[i.] \item If $G\sseteq G_{lr}$ is defined by $R$-linear equations and the condition $gA=A+B$ can be written as a system of linear equations on $g=(U,V)$ then we say that $R$ has the relevant approximation property if the assumption \eqref{Eq.Intro.assumption.R.Noetherian.or.surjects} together with the condition $ann.coker(A)\supseteq\cm^\infty$ hold.
+For the criteria in the Subsection \ref{Sec.Background.BK1} we need the ``relevant approximation property of the ring $R$".
+The particular property depends on the type of the equations.
+While the general theory is developed in \cite{Belitski-Kerner}, for the subgroups of $G_{lr}$ we need only the following two types of approximation property.